suryakchoudhary/EOS/CLASS/Commands.md

 - mv source destination: Movinf file or for renaming.

+# VIm Commands

+- yy : To copy the line where the cursor is.

+- p : To paste the copied line to the line after the cursor is pointing.

 # Command For Creating Library
 - export LD_LIBRARY_PATH=.  :If checking for library then also check the current directory.